Lichfield gun attack: The shooting

-On 1 June 1990 three off duty British soldiers were sitting on a bench on a platform at Lichfield City railway station.
+On 1 June 1990 three off-duty British soldiers were sitting on a bench on a platform at Lichfield City railway station.
 Suddenly two paramilitary volunteers from the Provisional IRA appeared on the platform, pulled out handguns and fired shots at the soldiers, then jumped onto the tracks, ran across the line and through a builder's yard opposite the station.
-The attack killed 18 year old private, William Robert Davies of Pontarddulais, south Wales and injured two other soldiers, Robert Parkin, 20, and Neil Evans, 19.
+The attack killed 18-year-old private William Robert Davies of Pontarddulais, south Wales and injured two other soldiers, Robert Parkin, 20, and Neil Evans, 19.
 A British Rail employee who witnessed the shooting said he jumped across the tracks to try to help the soldiers.

-"I and a station employee tried to staunch the flow of blood from the chest of one of the soldiers", he said.
+"I and a station employee tried to staunch the flow of blood from the chest of one of the soldiers," he said.

-The three soldiers, who were in training at the Lichfield army base, were waiting for a train to nearby Birmingham for weekend leave, said Detective Chief Superintendent Malcolm Bevington.
+The three soldiers, who were in training at Whittington Barracks, were waiting for a train to nearby Birmingham for weekend leave, said Detective Chief Superintendent Malcolm Bevington.

-A week before the attack two Australian tourists, Nick Spanos and Stephen Melrose were shot dead by the IRA mistaking the Australians for British off-duty soldiers.
+A week before the attack two Australian tourists, Nick Spanos and Stephen Melrose, were shot dead by IRA gunmen who mistook the Australians for British off-duty soldiers.
 These killings caused outrage across Australia, Britain and Ireland.

 Aftermath

-The IRA released a statement after the attacks saying:

-"While British troops remain in Ireland such attacks will continue".
+The IRA released a statement after the attacks, saying: "While British troops remain in Ireland such attacks will continue."

 The IRA continued their campaign in England and mainland Europe.
 On 9 June 1990 the IRA bombed the headquarters of the British Army's Honourable Artillery Company in central London, wounding 19 people.
 On 14 June 1990 a large IRA bomb badly damaged a building inside a British Army base at Hanover, West Germany.
-25 June 1990 an IRA bomb exploded at the Carlton Club in London, injuring 20 people.
+On 25 June 1990 an IRA bomb exploded at the Carlton Club in London, injuring 20 people.
 One of the wounded, Conservative politician Lord Kaberry, died of his injuries on 13 March 1991.

-As of 2019, no-one had been arrested for the murder.
+As of 2013, no-one had been convicted of the murder of Pte Davies.